exakat/exakat-docs/Reference/Rules/Structures/InvalidRegex.rst

 Several reasons may lead to this situation : syntax `error <https://www.php.net/error>`_, Unknown modifier, missing parenthesis or reference.

+Regex are check with the Exakat version of PHP.

+Dynamic regex are only checked for simple values.
+Dynamic values may eventually generate a compilation `error <https://www.php.net/error>`_.

 .. code-block:: php

    <?php